FOrmyown/coroutines/README.md

 runner.execute();
 ```

-Now, if we execute this deserialized coroutine, we'll get numbers printed to stdout using our new ```SecureRandom```.
+Now, if we execute this deserialized suspendable, we'll get numbers printed to stdout using our new ```SecureRandom```.
 Here's the output of 3 separate runs (both the serialization and deserialization portion).
 Note that on each run, the first 4 ```runner.execute()``` calls prior to serialization will always produce the same numbers on each run, while the 6 ```runner.execute()``` after deserializing will produce unique random numbers...

 ```
 started